Austria Gives Go-ahead For Cultural Events To Restart - UrduPoint

 Museums and libraries started to reopen from Friday as steps taken since mid-April to ease the lockdown continue.

-The country of 8.8 million people has recorded more than 16,000 new coronavirus cases with 628 deaths to date.
+The country of 8.8 million people has so far recorded more than 16,000 novel coronavirus cases with 628 deaths.